EAGLE: Contextual Point Cloud Generation via Adaptive Continuous Normalizing Flow with Self-Attention: Method

 The adaptive bias formulation is applied to the decoder CNF, where explicit conditioning on the latent variable is required.
 For each ODE layer in the decoder CNF, the conditioned vector field is defined as

-\(\sigma(\cdot)\) denotes a nonlinear activation function. \(c = [t, z]\) is formed by concatenating the time variable \(t\) and the global shape latent \(z\) extracted by the point encoder, enabling joint temporal and latent conditioning of the vector field.

-The layer normalization operation eliminates the global mean, mitigating early-stage drift, while the adaptive scale allows the model to control the bias magnitude dynamically.
-Ablation studies also demonstrate that this design effectively improves generation performance.
+where \(\sigma(\cdot)\) denotes a nonlinear activation function.
+The context \(c = [t, z]\) is formed by concatenating the time variable \(t\) and the global shape latent \(z\) extracted by the point encoder, enabling joint temporal and latent conditioning of the vector field. \paragraph{\textbf{Effectiveness.}} The layer normalization operation eliminates the global mean of the context vector before it enters the hyper-network \(\phi\).
+Consequently, the expected value of the corrected bias approaches zero, i.e., \(\mathbb{E}[\mathbf{b}(c)] \approx 0\), which theoretically mitigates the early-stage drift caused by bias accumulation.
+Meanwhile, the adaptive scale \(\gamma\) allows the model to control the bias magnitude dynamically without reintroducing mean shifts.